sreyaj/coretest_matrixbuildJav/README.md

               https://shiphitchcock.hipchat.com/chat

  ###Test Cases that are covered when we trigger(rebuild) for 2nd time on the same repo

-17. rebuild
-18. cache: true
+14. cache: true
-19. cache container
+15. cache container
     - cache container it cache a particular folder or file.
 Here we cache  - $SHIPPABLE_BUILD_DIR/shippable.yml